Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 would be interesting to explore further possibilities with `Pythran`.

-* A more personal goal is to learn and contribute more towards SciPy's `Cython`, `C Python API` and in general Python bindings code.
-I plan to pick up relevant issues and also contribute to that half of the codebase in SciPy.
+* A more personal goal is to learn and contribute more towards SciPy's `Cython`, `CPython API-using`, and in general Python bindings code.
+I plan to pick up relevant issues and also contribute to that part of the codebase in SciPy.

 ---

-I end my blog here and hope you learnt a few new things about array libraries interoperability.
+I end my blog here and hope you learnt a few new things about array library interoperability.
 Feel free to check out my non-technical blog post, where I talk about my experience as an Intern at Quansight, ["Why Quansight is so Awesome?"](https://anirudhdagar.ml/Quansight_Experience/).